Ámame una Vez Más

-"Ámame una Vez Más" (also subtitled as "La Última Luna") is a song performed by Amanda Miguel on her 1996 studio album of the same name.
+"Ámame una Vez Más" (Love Me One More Time) (also subtitled as "La Última Luna") (The Last Moon) is a song performed by Amanda Miguel on her 1996 studio album of the same name.
 It was co-written by Anahí (not to be confused with the RBD member of the same name) and produced by her husband Diego Verdaguer.
 The album remarked the return of Amanda Miguel following more than a five-year hiatus. "Ámame una Vez Más" won the Billboard Latin Music Award for Latin Pop Song of the Year in 1997 and was recognized as one of the award-winning songs at the ASCAP Latin Awards in the same year.
 It was also nominated for Pop Song of the Year at the 8th Annual Lo Nuestro Awards in 1997.